story75/toasty-engine/README.md

 *   **3D Graphics:** No support is planned for sophisticated 3D games or high-end 3D graphics.
 *   **High Performance Focus:** Prioritizes simplicity, ease of use, and rapid iteration over raw performance where appropriate.
 *   **Universal Cross-Platform Support:** Focuses on desktop platforms primarily, with mobile support as a secondary goal.
 *   **Competition with Existing Engines:** Does not aim to be a direct competitor to engines like Unity, Godot, or Unreal.

+## 2.5D Definition

+In the context of Toasty, "2.5D" refers to games that utilize simple 3D environments with a fixed-perspective camera.
+Sprites in these environments are rendered as 2D billboards that always face the camera.

+## Platform Support

+Toasty aims to support any platform that can run [NW.js](https://nwjs.io/).
+This primarily includes:

+*   Windows
+*   macOS
+*   Linux

 ## Getting Started